 When all pages in a data file or BLOB file are full, DBMaker can automatically extend the number of pages or frames in the file to allow the database to continue to grow.
-The Number of Pages to Extend While Extending File setting tells

-DBMaker how many pages or frames to add to the full file.
+The Pages to extend when extending file setting tells DBMaker how many pages or frames to add to the full file.
 If the database administrator expects that the database will grow very quickly, then a large number reduces the frequency of file appending.
 One page can be 4 KB, 8 KB, 16 KB or 32 KB.

-Output Changing system settings:
+Changing system settings:

-- To disable synchronized journal block writing to disk, remove the check mark from the Synchronize journal file write-to-disk upon commit transaction checkbox. - 2.
+- 1. To disable synchronized journal block writing to disk, remove the check mark from the Synchronize journal file write-to-disk upon commit transaction checkbox. - 2.
 Select a setting for the SQL command monitor: - Select Disabled to not display any SQL commands - Select Show SQL command and approximate time to show the most recent SQL command executed by the user and its approximate time of execution. - Select Show SQL command and exact time to show the most recent SQL command executed by the user and its exact time of execution. - 3.
 To enable distributed database mode, check the Enable Distributed Database Mode box. - 4.
-Enter the number of pages to extend a file in the Number of Pages to Extend While Extending File field. - 5.
-Select one of the other tabs at the top (to change other runtime settings) or select OK from the bottom of the Run Time Setting window.
+Enter the number of pages to extend a file in the Pages to extend when extending file field. - Select one of the other tabs at the top (to change other runtime settings) or select OK from the bottom of the Run Time Setting window.